lingzt/Secret-Message/README.md

 # Secret-Message

-This is tutoring sample for Shifup boot camp.
+This is a tutoring sample for Shifup boot camp.